Mikejo5000/vsts-docs-pr/docs/work/customize/import-process/resolve-errors.md

 # Resolve validation errors for process import

-<b>VSTS (Hosted XML)</b>
+<b>Azure Codex (Hosted XML)</b>

 > [!IMPORTANT]
 >**Feature availability:**&#160;&#160;Import process supports the Hosted XML process model which allows you to manage customizations through updating the WIT definition of a process template.
-This feature is only available for accounts that have been migrated to VSTSusing the [TFS Data Import Service](https://aka.ms/TFSDataImport).
-[Contact us](mailto:vsocustpt@microsoft.com) if you have any questions about VSTS process customization.
+This feature is only available for accounts that have been migrated to Azure Codexusing the [TFS Data Import Service](https://aka.ms/TFSDataImport).
+[Contact us](mailto:vsocustpt@microsoft.com) if you have any questions about Azure Codex process customization.
 >
 >If you use the Inheritance process model, you can customize your work tracking through the user interface by [creating an inherited process](../../../settings/work/manage-process.md).
 If you use the On-premises XML process model, you can customize a process template, see [Upload or download a process template](../../work-items/guidance/manage-process-templates.md) and [Customize a process template](../reference/process-templates/customize-process.md).
 >